aaroncraigongithub/safe-together-api/README.md

-# stronger-together-api
+# safe-together-api

-The server side code for the Strong Together app
+The server side code for the Safe Together app

 ## Contributing